1,000 Years of Peace

 — Acts 1:9-11

-The promise was repeated by the two angels who appeared to His disciples during Jesus’ ascension.
-They said He would return in the same bodily, personal manner as they saw Him ascending into heaven.
+Jesus said He was going to heaven to prepare a place for His followers—promising that He would come again to take them to be with Him there.
+This promise was reaffirmed by the two angels who appeared to His disciples at His ascension.
+They said that Jesus would return in the same bodily and personal manner as they had seen Him go into heaven.

 What will happen during Jesus’ second coming?